-- A. Self Service Displays are prohibited. - B. Non Residential Roll Your Own Machines are Prohibited. - C. Vending Machines are prohibited. - Pree distribution: No person shall distribute, or cause to be distributed, any free samples of Tobacco Products or Nicotine Delivery Products.
+- A. Self Service Displays are prohibited. - B. Non Residential Roll Your Own Machines are prohibited. - C. Vending Machines are prohibited. - D. Free distribution: No person shall distribute, or cause to be distributed, any free samples of Tobacco Products or Nicotine Delivery Products. - E. Out of package sales: No person shall sell or cause to be sold, or distribute any cigarette package that contains fewer than 20 cigarettes including single cigarettes.
+The sale or distribution of e-cigarettes, as defined herein, must comply with those provisions found at 940 CMR 21.00 ("Sale and Distribution of Cigarettes, Smokeless Tobacco Products, and Electronic Smoking Devices in Massachusetts").

-- E. Out of package sales: No person shall sell or cause to be sold, or distribute any cigarette package that contains fewer than 20 cigarettes including single cigarettes. - F. Tobacco and nicotine delivery product sales to minors prohibited: No person shall sell Tobacco Products or Nicotine Delivery Products or permit Tobacco Products or Nicotine Delivery Products to be sold to a minor; or give Tobacco Products or Nicotine Delivery Products to a minor if not the minor's parent or legal guardian.
-The Sharon Board of Health may suspend or revoke the Tobacco and Nicotine Delivery Product Sales Permit if the Board finds that a sale to a minor occurred.
+- F. Tobacco and nicotine delivery product sales to minors prohibited: No person shall sell Tobacco Products or Nicotine Delivery Products or permit Tobacco Products or Nicotine Delivery Products to be sold to a minor; or give Tobacco Products or Nicotine Delivery Products to a minor if not the minor's parent or legal guardian.
+The Sharon Board of Health may suspend or revoke the Tobacco and Nicotine Delivery Product Sales Permit if the Board finds that a sale to a minor occurred. - G. All retailers must comply with 940 CMR 21.05 which reads: "It shall be an unfair or deceptive act or practice for any person to sell or distribute nicotine in a liquid or gel substance in Massachusetts after March 15, 2016 unless the liquid or gel product is contained in a child-resistant package that, at a minimum, meets the standard for special packaging as set forth in 15 U.S.C. §§1471 through 1476 and 16 CFR §1700 et seq."